rpalermodrums/ryanpalermo-dot-dev/apps/blog/src/content/posts/captive-users.md

 The logic is always the same: they're internal users.
 They'll figure it out.
 They can't churn.
 We'll fix it later.

-This is not pragmatism.
-It is abuse justified by captivity.
+This is, simply put, abuse justified by captivity.

 ---